Benjamin Magalong: Criminal Investigation and Detection Group (CIDG)

 In December 2013, he returned for the second time to the CIDG and this was appointed as its new chief, succeeding Dir.
 Francisco Uyami Jr. The CIDG is the PNP's primary investigation arm.
 Magalong was originally intended to head the Directorate for Intelligence (DI), but was instead appointed to the CIDG.
 He said in an interview for the Asian Dragon Magazine that he did not want the post due to its highly politicized nature and that he even tried to exchange commands with Gen. Calima who was appointed in his stead as DI Chief, but Gen. Calima did not want anything to do with the post.
-He assumed the post and afterwards created a 14-man National Advisory Council, with the goal of the PNP transformation program known as "Patrolman 2030".
+He assumed the post and afterwards worked with the 14-man National Advisory Council, with the goal of the PNP transformation program known as "PATROL PLAN 2030".

 2015 Mamasapano crisis

 Gen. Magalong led the Board of Inquiry (BOI) on the Mamasapano incident.
 Pressure came from various groups telling him to either soften the president's liability or to not release the report at all.
 On March 13, 2015, the BOI released their report on the incident.
 It indicted President Benigno Aquino III, Gen. Alan Purisima, and SAF Chief Getulio Napeñas as liable for the deaths of the 44 SAF troopers for bypassing the chain of command.